minchulan/phase-1-project/README.md

 ## Usage
 To get started ...

+## Core Deliverables
+As a user, I can...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please be sure to update tests as appropriate.